input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2026-01-30.md

 With the start of 2026, the **consensus** team continued to prioritize work on treasury-funded initiatives, including node maintenance and support, the Ouroboros Leios implementation, and the KES agent.

 This week, the team progressed with Cardano node v.10.7 integration and release preparations, prototyped Leios endorsement block production, and advanced the broader Leios protocol implementation.
-Additionally, they optimized the centralized `TxSubmission` [logic](https://github.com/IntersectMBO/ouroboros-consensus/issues/1444) and released `kes-agent` and `kes-agent-crypto` v.1.0.
+Additionally, they kept working on [`TxSubmission` logic](https://github.com/IntersectMBO/ouroboros-consensus/issues/1444), released `kes-agent` and `kes-agent-crypto` [v.1.0](https://github.com/input-output-hk/kes-agent/releases/tag/kes-agent-1.0.0.0), and added defensive programming logic to the mempool.

 ### SCALING